Areca nut

-The areca nut (/ˈærᵻkə/ or /əˈriːkə/) or betel nut (/'biːtəl/) is the fruit of the areca palm (Areca catechu).
+The areca nut, (Note: English: /ˈærᵻkə/ or /əˈriːkə/) also called betel nut, (Note: English: /'biːtəl/) is the seed of a palm belonging to the areca genus (Areca catechu).
 The palm is originally native to the Philippines, but was carried widely through the tropics by the Austronesian migrations and trade since at least 1500 BCE due to its use in betel nut chewing.
 It is widespread in cultivation and is considered naturalized in much of the tropical Pacific (Melanesia and Micronesia), South Asia, Southeast Asia, and parts of east Africa.
 It is not to be confused with betel (Piper betle) leaves that are often used to wrap it.
 The practice of betel nut chewing, often together with other herbs as a stimulant drug, dates back thousands of years, and continues to the present day in many countries.

-Betel nut chewing is addictive due to the presence of the stimulant arecoline and causes adverse health effects—mainly oral and esophageal cancers, as well as cardiovascular disease.
+Areca nut chewing is addictive due to the presence of areca alkaloids, primarily arecoline, and causes adverse health effects, mainly oral and esophageal cancers, as well as cardiovascular disease.
 When chewed with additional tobacco in its preparation (like in gutka), there is an even higher risk, especially for oral and oropharyngeal cancers.
 With tobacco it also raises the risk of fatal coronary artery disease, fatal stroke, and adverse reproductive effects, including stillbirth, premature birth, and low birth weight.

-Consumption by hundreds of millions of people worldwide—mainly of South/Southeast Asian origin—has been described as a public health emergency.
+Its consumption by around 600 million people worldwide, mainly of South and Southeast Asian origin, has been described as a neglected global public health emergency.